michd/step-sequencer/README.md

 Plans
 -----
-* Fixing some layout glitches when there is not enough horizontal space
+* Save your sequence and share it with a simple URL
 * Allow setting maximum polyphony per channel
 * More samples to choose from, sample groups in selector (two dropdowns or something)
-* Save your sequence and share it with a simple URL
-* Performance and timing accuracy tweaks
+* Timing accuracy tweaks